ai-agents-for-beginners

 Q: Wetin make AutoGen better pass Semantic Kernel and Azure AI Agent Service for dis use case?

 A: Yes, Azure AI Agent Service na platform service for agents and e get built-in capabilities for multiple models, Azure AI Search, Bing Search, and Azure Functions.
-E dey make am easy to build your agents for di Foundry Portal and deploy dem at scale.
+E dey make am easy to build your agents for di Foundry Portal and deploy dem for scale.

 Make we summarize di key differences for table: